-You can read about pionono and watch how to make it in this video.
+You can read about pionono and watch how to make it in the video.
 It’s basically a thin soft airy cake that can be used both for sweet and savory meals.
 The batter doesn’t use any leavening agent but instead gets the air by whisking the sugar, eggs and honey to ribbon stage.
 A good standing mixer really helps with this process since it takes quite a while.

 Tuna pionono is one of the typical and famous tuna filled rolled cake in Argentina.
 It’s always served in some type of gatherings, celebrations, Christmas and New Year.
 My husband’s family and him love it!

 The filling is a blank canvas, really.
 The one that I’m sharing with you in the video above is the one that my mother in law has been making throughout all these years.

 A simple filling of tuna, mayonnaise, green olives and roasted sweet bell pepper.
 Mix them all together and it’s ready.
 The filling does take quite a lot of mayonnaise so if you can find a good quality light mayonnaise, use it.
 If not, go big or go home right?

 I like to slice the tuna pionono around 1 inch thick.
 If you slice it too thin, it might break due to the filling and everything.
 Besides, who doesn’t like a thick slice, right?

 We also like to spread dulce de leche on the pionono and roll it.
 A thick layer of it.
 Yummy!

 I hope you try this simple recipe.
 Modify the filling to your desire and make it your own.
 Enjoy!

 More Appetizer Recipes